Seward Salmon Derby Rules

 With the exception of tagged fish, all prizes will be awarded within 21 days of the close of the derby.
 Prizes are based on weight of fish at time of entry.
 Ties for any place will be broken by the flip of a coin.
 The loser will be entitled to the next prize in line.
 Those entrants awarded a total of $600 or more from all awarded categories must complete IRS paperwork prior to receiving their prize(s).
 (See “taxes” below.)
 No merchandise prizes may be redeemed for cash.
 No prizes may be exchanged.

-Winners need not be present to win, although all prizes must be claimed in Seward within 30 days after the prize list is made public by the Seward Chamber of Commerce.
+Winners need not be present to win.
+Locals’ prizes must be claimed in Seward within 30 days after the prize list is made public by the Seward Chamber of Commerce while non-local anglers’ prizes will be mailed out.
 Final prize list is binding and no other prize lists are valid.
 All unclaimed prizes become the property of the Seward Chamber of Commerce.
 The value shown on the prize list is set by the sponsors.
 The Seward Chamber will not be responsible if any prize proves to be of less value than what is shown in the sponsor’s estimates.

 DAILY PRIZES